japila-books/spark-sql-internals/docs/spark-sql-TungstenAggregationIterator.md

 generateResultProjection(): (UnsafeRow, InternalRow) => UnsafeRow
 ----

-NOTE: `generateResultProjection` is part of the <<spark-sql-AggregationIterator.adoc#generateResultProjection, AggregationIterator Contract>> to...FIXME.
+NOTE: `generateResultProjection` is part of the <<spark-sql-AggregationIterator.md#generateResultProjection, AggregationIterator Contract>> to...FIXME.

 `generateResultProjection`...FIXME